ShouvikGhosh2048/MazeCreator/README.md

 ## License
 Certain sections have been adapted from resources with their own licenses.
-Check comments in the code for references.
+Check comments in the code + useful resources for references used.

 The remaining code written by me is available under GPLV3.